simon-brooke/beowulf/doc/lisp1.5.md

 This manual was written by Michael I. Levin.

-The interpreter was programmed by Stephen B. Russell and Daniel J. Edwards.
-The print and read programs were written by John McCarthy, Klim Maling, Daniel J. Edwards, and Paul W, Abrahams.
+The interpreter was programmed by [Stephen B. Russell](https://en.wikipedia.org/wiki/Steve_Russell_(computer_scientist)) and Daniel J. Edwards.
+The print and read programs were written by John McCarthy, Klim Maling, Daniel J. Edwards, and Paul W. Abrahams.

 The garbage collector and arithmetic features Were written by Daniel J. Edwards.
 The compiler and assembler were written by Timothy P. Hart and Michael I. Levin.
 An earlier compiler was written by Robert Brayton.

-The "LISP 1 Programmer's Manual" March 1, 1960, was written by Phyllis A. Fox.
+The "LISP 1 Programmer's Manual" March 1, 1960, was written by [Phyllis A. Fox](https://en.wikipedia.org/wiki/Phyllis_Fox).
 Additional programs and suggestions were contributed by the following members of the Artificial Intelligence Group of the Research Laboratory of Electronics: Marvin L. Minsky, Bertram Raphael, Louis Hodes, David M. R. Park, David C. Luckham, Daniel G. Bobrow, James R. Slagle, and Nathaniel Rochester.

 August 17, 1962